Schneegans/schneegans.github.io/formes-et-couleurs.md

 <br>

 This is a stop motion project done by Felix Lauer and myself for a computer animation class.
 It has elements of slapstick, the movement is a bit faster than usual and piano sound is used to support the action.
 It features 927 frames shot with a Canon EOS 450d and the single shots were post-processed and combined to a video clip in Blender.
+[Read the blog post!]({% post_url 2015-03-10-formes-et-couleurs %})

 ## Behind the scenes